apache/mynewt-site/docs/os/tutorials/add_repos.md

 * Edit the `project/yml` file and add a new line to the `project.repositories` variable with the name of the repo you are adding.

-An example if a `project.yml` file with two repositories is shown below:
+An example of a `project.yml` file with two repositories is shown below:

 ```no-highlight
 project.name: "my_project"